PittCaleb/monitorPredictIt/README.md

 ## Description
 Pulls live market data from PredictIt.org

-Will optionally flag contracts with prices within your range (low, high) Will optionally only output markets and contracts within your range
+Will optionally flag contracts with prices within your range (low, high)

+Will optionally only output markets and contracts within your range

+Will optionally only output markets with contracts with your search term

+Will optionally only output markets with contracts with your search term and requested range

+Will optionally output the PredictIt.org URL for the shown market

 ## ToDo List
 * ~~--urls - make display of URLS off by default, flag to turn on~~
+* ~~Keyword searching for contracts~~
+  * ~~Combined with range searching~~
+* Keyword searching for markets
+  * Combined with range searching
 * Monitor specific market/contracts over time
-  * alert for price change
+  * Alert for price change
-  * integrate with SMS capabilities
+  * Integrate with SMS capabilities
 * Better user interface, i.e. non-command-line, potentially interactive

 ## Notes